nachodeq/Rosettier_v2/README.md

 - Plate-reader time-series parsing and tidy conversion.
 - Merge of measurements with Rosetta metadata.
 - QC summaries and feature extraction (endpoint, AUC, max slope, max value, time-to-threshold).
+- Visualization and comparison of features and growth curves.

 ## Installation from downloaded package (quick)